 Click on the headings below to learn more about the steps in the Appeal process.
-You can also view a video about the Appeal process.
+You can also view or order a copy of the video about the Appeal process.

 Receipt of Appeal

 When the BIIA receives an appeal, it will:

 - Assign a docket number to the appeal;

 - Mail a Notice of Receipt of Appeal to the parties; and